ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/fa-custom-obj-ws/fa-custom-obj-ws.md

 This lab assumes you have:

 - A Paid or LiveLabs Oracle Cloud account
+- Access to an Oracle Fusion Applications instance with integrated Oracle Visual Builder Cloud Service.
 - All previous labs successfully completed

 ## Task 1: Create a Custom Business Object